 #2 Soak Stove Burners in Ammonia

 Your stove burners take the bulk of the greasy, gunky mess during cooking, so do them a favor and give them a deep cleaning.
 Don't worry: No scrubbing involved.
-To clear the crud, combine your stove burners and 1/4 cup ammonia in a plastic bag and let sit overnight.
+To clear the crud, combine your stove burners and one-quarter cup ammonia in a plastic bag and let them sit overnight.
 They should come clean with a light sponge the next day.